-The €10.2 million (2016: €24.5 million) provision relates to other taxes due to tax authorities after tax investigations within certain operating subsidiaries within the Nomad Group.
-Developments in the year have led to an additional €5.8 million provision being created which has been offset by a release of €12.2 million. €5.8 million was utilized in the year ended December 31, 2017 as a result of the conclusion of a legacy sales tax dispute.
+The €5.8 million (2017: €10.2 million) provision relates to other taxes due to tax authorities after tax investigations within certain operating subsidiaries within the Nomad Group. €4.7 million was utilized in the year ended December 31, 2018.